ImplFerris/esp32-book/src/buzzer/index.md

-# Buzzinga
+# Buzzer

 In this section, we will explore some fun activities using the `buzzer`.
-I chose the title "Buzzinga" just for fun (a nod to Sheldon's "Bazinga" in *The Big Bang Theory*); it's not a technical term.

 - **Active or Passive Buzzer**
 - **Jumper Wires**: